 Gate motors in South Africa

 There are many types of gate motors on the market.
-We specialise in the Nice Hansa and Centurion systems range.
+We specialise in the Nice Hansa, ET and Centurion systems range.
 The reason we do this is because we cannot carry parts for every type of motor on the market.

-Because we specialise, we know these two brands inside and out.
+Because we specialise, we know these three brands inside and out.

 We don’t believe it is good to be a jack of all trades: it is just not and to be an expert on all 15 possible brands on the South African market as some of these brands are very small and insignificant.
 We have 10 service teams in the field, and it would not be feasible to try and train our staff in the repair and installation of 15 different electrical gate motors.